sipb/homeworld/docs/deploy.md

 ## Acquiring upstream keys

-**WARNING**: If you're re-deploying the cluster for development, you should not be following this section.
+**WARNING**: If you're re-deploying the cluster for development, you should not be following this section (unless you are encrypting upstream keys with a newly generated disaster recovery key).
 Critically, you should not rotate the keytab, or you'd need to distribute the new keytab to everyone.
 Follow [Deploying a prepared cluster](#deploying-a-prepared-cluster) instead.

  * Request a keytab from accounts@, if necessary
  * Import the keytab into the project: